Sharing Is Caring! Share this awesome content with your friends now.

 Relief from pain due to stomach cramps, headaches, arthritis, sprains, and strains, can also be attained by applying a compress of thyme-water, or soaking in warm tub of it.

-It can put an end to intestinal parasitic infections such as hookworm and tapeworm, yeast infections, and help combat insomnia and certain nerve disorders as well
+It can put an end to intestinal parasitic infections such as hookworm and tapeworm, yeast infections, and help combat insomnia and certain nerve disorders as well.

-If you found this page useful, please consider subscribing to my weekly newsletter, My Island Jamaica Digest here.
+If you found this page useful, please consider subscribing to my weekly newsletter, to get even more.

 It tells you each week about the new information that I have added, including new developments and great stories from lovers of Jamaica!